Multi-temperature Generalized Zhdanov Closure for Scrape-Off Layer/Edge Applications: Relaxing some assumptions on the -moment multi-temperature closure

-Notice that there is no ${r}_{\i,dia\parallel}$ in the rank-1 system of equations, since the value of ${q}_{\i,dia\parallel}=(5/2)p_\i {u}_{\i,dia\parallel}$ is derived from setting ${h}_{\i,dia\parallel}=0$, i.e.\,Grad's closure, and since ${r}_{\i,dia\parallel}=(7/2\gamma_\i){h}_{\i,dia\parallel}$ similarly.
-A partial solution for this system using transport coefficients obtained from the single-temperature Zhdanov closure is provided in Ref.\,\onlinecite{makarov_2021}, in which, the parallel divergence of $\eta_{\i\parallel\parallel0}[\epsilon_{\parallel\parallel}+\epsilon_{dia,\parallel\parallel})]$ is neglected in Eq.\,(\ref{eq:21nhdia}), $\mathbf{q}_{\i,dia}$ is also neglected, and then a partial first solution is derived for the parallel divergence of $\pi_{\i\parallel\parallel}$, which is included in the momentum equation.
-It is also worth noting that including $\mathbf{q}_{\i,dia}$ in such a manner, either in the momentum equation or the closure or both, can lead to inconsistencies\cite{gath_consistency_2019} such as summabilitity issues\cite{poulsen_turbulent_2020}.
+where $\mathbf{s}_\i$ is a moment given by $\mathbf{s}_\i=\int (m_\i c_\i^4/4)\mathbf{c}_\i f_\i d\mathbf{c}_\i$.
+A simplification of Eq.\,(\ref{eq:68}) can be performed by Grad's closure on the moment $\mathbf{s}_{\i}$ therfore setting $\mathbf{s}_{\i}=(7/2\gamma_\i)\mathbf{h}_{\i}$.
+The first-order parallel quantities can be substituted for the ones in the relevant neoclassical regime.
+A possible method of solution for such a system can be found in the solution of a similar system in Ref.\,13, in which, the equations are simplified so as to make the rank-1 equations solvable first by neglecting the stress-tensor divergence term, and then rank-2 equations are solved including the heat-flux term and by Grad's closure on $\mathbf{s}_{\i}$.\footnote{We would like to thank S.O.\,Makarov (Max-Planck Institut fur Plasmaphysik, Germany) for pointing out some errors and suggesting some clarifications from the beginning of this subsection until this point.
+For the differences, please compare with the earlier arXiv version.} It is also worth noting that including $\mathbf{q}_{\i1}$ in such a manner, either in the momentum equation or the closure or both, can lead to inconsistencies\cite{gath_consistency_2019} such as summabilitity issues\cite{poulsen_turbulent_2020}.
 That is, if a species is split into two continuous portions all else being equal, the two split portions may not evolve together as the whole unsplit species would.
 However, it becomes more and more consistent as the pressure profiles of various species approach each other.

 We can see that this form of the closure still remains quasi-linear (i.e.,at least linear in the derivatives), and it can be still solved through linear algebra techniques since the diamagnetic flow and its associated diamagnetic heat flux are fully determined (on knowing the pressure and density profiles and the magnetic field).